 It should be noted that this juicer is best used for wheat grass.
-Tough, fibrous vegetables will not pass easily through this tool, and many vegetables like celery may wrap around the auger.
+Tough, fibrous vegetables will not pass easily through this model, and many vegetables like celery may wrap around the auger.

-If you would like to juice carrots, apples or other fibrous produce, an electric juicer may be more effective for you.
+If you would like to juice apples, carrots or other fibrous produce, an electric juicer may be more effective for you.

 Wide leaves, which can be a challenge in some juicers, are easy to juice in the Z-510.

 - The Z-510 cranks easily and juices greens beautifully.

 - This masticating juicer can handle greens as well as small chunks of fibrous produce.

 - This juicer travels easily and weighs less than four pounds.